The Ray of the Microcosm

 The poem contains three main thematic parts.
-The first is the Dedication which introduces some of the most important philosophical and religious premises of the poem.
-The second part consists of two cantos which describe the cosmic flight of poet’s soul and its search for answers about origins and destiny of humankind on Earth.
-The third part comprises the remaining four cantos which describe Satan’s mutiny against God and fall of Adam and his legion from Heaven.
+The first is the Dedication, which introduces some of the most important philosophical and religious premises of the poem.
+The second part consists of two cantos, which describe the cosmic flight of the poet’s soul and its search for answers about the origins and destiny of humankind on Earth.
+The third part comprises the remaining four cantos, which describe Satan’s mutiny against God and the fall of Adam and his legion from Heaven.